Solar Eclipse Activities for Preschoolers

 • Use string to hang the "sun," "moon," and "Earth" from a coat hanger, arranging them to show the alignment during a solar eclipse.

-• Add additional decorations like stars or planets to create a more captivating mobile.
+• Add additional decorations like stars or planets to create a captivating mobile.

-Conduct a simple science experiment, using a flashlight to represent the sun and a large ball (representing the moon) to demonstrate the passing of the moon in front of the sun.
-With a darkened room and the right constellation of items, preschoolers can witness their own mini solar eclipse.
+Conduct a simple science experiment using a flashlight to represent the sun and a large ball (representing the moon) to demonstrate the moon passing in front of the sun.
+With a darkened room and the right items, preschoolers can witness their own mini solar eclipse.

 Science experiment plan:

-• Dim the lights or conduct the experiment in a darkened room to create a more immersive experience.
+• Dim the lights or conduct the experiment in a darkened room to create an immersive experience.

 • Place the flashlight on a table to serve as the sun and turn it on.